jzzhen/jzzhen.github.io/resume/cpp.md

 * _JiangZhenzhen.
 2013.
 A method to improve customer's experience and security of online shopping.
 CN201310055849.4_
 * _ZenXing, YangRonghui, JiangZhenzhen, ChengMoye, GuoXiao.
 2013.
 A general and improved verification method to reduce success rate of phishing attack.
 CN201310035457.1_

-## References Available Upon Request
+## REFERENCES AVAILABLE UPON REQUEST